NYU-Molecular-Pathology/Methylation/README.md

 ```ruby
 $HOME/runMeth.sh 21-MGDM_TEST
 ```
- + You can download [runMeth.sh](https://github.com/NYU-Molecular-Pathology/Methylation/blob/32c3b043bd2fd27de4106bc56b8d4f13ac42d48d/Meth_Scripts/runMeth.sh) in this repo under Methylation/Meth_Scripts/
- + Remember to add execute permissions to the shell script with `chmod +rwx runMeth.sh` and set the methAPI variable in the script equal to your REDCap API token
  + If install of any packages fail, be sure to check the troubleshooting section at the bottom of this page
 ___
 ### Input Paths